 - Navigate to Appearance > Widgets and update all of the widgets with your own information.

-Now all demo widget have been successfully installed onto your site.
-There is another new feature that comes with Foodie theme, the ability to import demo page contents – but in my opinion, you definitely don’t need that.
+Now all Foodie Pro demo widgets have been successfully installed onto your site.
+There is another new feature that comes with the Foodie blog theme.
+The ability to import Foodie pro demo page contents – but in my opinion, you definitely don’t need that.

-But Easy Recipe, Genesis eNews Extended and Widget Importer and Exporter are consider essentials.
+But Easy Recipe, Genesis eNews Extended, and Widget Importer and Exporter are essentials.

 Foodie Pro Theme Home Page:

-The home page of Foodie is fully widget size – you have typically 5 widget size areas to display your food recipes.
-The home page is good to have those different types of food menus to showcase.
-Your first-time visitors, those who comes to your website via direct traffic will see what food menu you have on the blog.
+The homepage is good to have those different types of food menus to showcase.
+Your first-time visitors.
+Those who come to your website via direct traffic will see what food menu you have on the blog.

-With the help of Featured Posts widget that is now included in Foodie pro Theme, it helps in customizing your home page with relevant contents categories on different sections on the homepage.
+With the help of the Featured Posts widget that is now included in the Genesis Foodie Pro Theme, it helps in customizing your home page with relevant content categories on different sections on the homepage.

-Like you can have “Featured Post” display on the home page top, latest post push down a bit, and popular posts below that and another category of posts can then come below.
+Like you can have a “Featured Post” display on the home page top.
+The latest post pushes down a bit, and popular posts below that and another category of posts can then come below.

 Foodie Pro Theme: The Header Logo Section.

-Unlike most StudioPress themes header logo that sit on the left side of the header, Foodie header logo is positioned to sit at the center of the header section.
-This gives it a unique header styling different from what is seen around on most WordPress themes.
+Unlike most StudioPress themes header logo that sits on the left side of the header, the Foodie header logo is positioned to sit at the center of the header section.
+This gives it a unique header styling different from what we’ve seen around in most WordPress themes.

-However, there is a workaround to get this fix but I would recommend you get the help of a WordPress themes developer to edit the necessary files so you get your desired header style.
+However, there is a workaround to get this fixed.
+But I would recommend you get the help of a WordPress themes developer to edit the necessary files.
+So you get your desired header style.
 Not something you can handle if you’re not a code geek.

-Theme comes with a newsletter subscription box bar at the top apex of the header, this shows across site wide header areas, customize with your theme color and style.
+Foodie Pro Theme comes with a newsletter subscription box bar at the top apex of the header.
+This shows across site-wide header areas, customize it with your theme color and style.

 You can make use of only the leaderboard option and use other plugins option to handle your top of the page newsletter subscription box if you must use that function.